falcosecurity/falco-website/content/en/docs/getting-started/docker-quickstart.md

 ## Install Falco

-First, make sure you have a Linux machine with a recent version of Docker installed.
-Note that the following won't work on Windows or MacOS running Docker Desktop.
+First, ensure you have a Linux machine with a recent version of Docker installed.
+Note that the following will not work on Windows or macOS running Docker Desktop.

 Run the following command: